Stivaly/Stivaly/README.md

 <h1 align="center">
 <strong>🙌 Welcome to my profile!</strong> </br>
 </h1>

+### 🛠️ What I'm Passionate About
+- 🔍 **Problem Solving:** I love tackling challenges and finding solutions that not only work, but are also elegant and scalable.
+- 🎨 **Data Engineering:** I enjoy designing and building data models to manage databases and optimize the performance of information delivery for decision making.
+I am motivated by solving complex problems and ensuring that each piece of the system works in sync.
+Deepening in mathematics to be able to build financial projection models.
+- 🤝 **Collaboration:** Teamwork is one of my greatest strengths, sharing knowledge and learning from others has been a great motivation.

+### 🎯 Who am I?
+- 🎓 **Training:** Strong background in software development, data analysis, finance and agile methodologies.
+- 💼 **Experience:** I have worked on projects ranging from web applications with **Vue.js** and **Django**, projects in **PHP** and **Laravel** full stack, data analysis with **Power BI** & **Tableau** and Data Engineering with **Polars**, **SQL**, **BigQuery**, .
+- 🌱 **Continuous Learning:** I am always looking to learn new technologies, I am currently learning **Java** and doing **Azure Fundamentals** certification training and design pattern tools, to improve the quality of the projects in which I participate.

 <p align="center">
 I am Stivaly Gómez, a developer in constant learning and ready to face technological challenges. 🚀
 </p>